Updated: March 25th, 2015

 You can also use the place command to import the work, the path can then be re-sized and modified (#ia Illustrator) and re-colored by adding adjustments etc. The placed object is on a single layer, you can delete that layer as well as move the path up and down the layers in the palette.

-With recent versions of CC, more and more options can be applied to smart objects - such as the arch PDF Vector graphics - and with a CS6 update of the Adobe Creative Cloud, you can now use the blur gallery with the PDFs.
-The blur gallery can also be combined with many other effects and the arch remains editable at any point in the creative process.
+With recent versions of CC, more and more options can be applied to smart objects - such as the PDF Vector graphics - and with a CS6 update of the Adobe Creative Cloud, you can now use the blur gallery with the PDFs.
+The blur gallery can also be combined with many other effects and the artwork remains editable at any point in the creative process.

 If you want to use them in Illustrator then simply select the CSH preset and paste into Illustrator.
 You can also copy the preset into the library (if you are using the latest release of PS) and the same vector can be accessed via the library in AI.
 You can also save the preset via the file menu export command.
 Any AI file saved that way can be loaded into applications such as Inkscape as well as CorelDRAW.